-Olympia Fencing Center is New England’s largest and most successful fencing center.
+Olympia Fencing Center is the second-largest fencing club in the USA and New England’s most successful fencing center.

-Our students hold multiple National, World, and Junior Olympic titles, many currently in college, NCAA players.
+Our students hold multiple National, World, and Junior Olympic titles, many fencing now in college, in NCAA teams.

-Located across the beautiful Fresh Pond in Cambridge, our club features over 6500 SF, boasting with light, sixteen electrical fencing strips, and a custom-made for shock absorption fencing floor, to assure the safety and well being of our fencers.
+Both our locations in Cambridge and Newton, MA, display over 6500 SF of space, 12 FT high ceilings, sixteen electrical fencing strips, and custom-made for shock absorption fencing floors, to assure the safety and well-being of our fencers.

-Olympia Fencing Center offers épée and foil classes, seven days a week, along with summer camps, clinics, and community outreach programs.
+Olympia Fencing Center is an exclusively épée club, offering classes seven days a week, along with summer camps, clinics, and community outreach programs.

-All our foreign coaches are receivers of the O1 visa, for people who demonstrate extraordinary ability in their field.
+All our foreign coaches are receivers of O1 Visa, for excellence in their field.

 Olympia Fencing Center welcomes fencers of all ages and skill levels.